jimbol/hands-on-fullstack-react/4-full-stack-lambdas/GUIDE.md

 The `withAuthenticator` function wraps a component in an authenticator.
 So this component will only show once passing authentication.

-We're dispatching a `signIn` action to a `users` reducer that we havent created yet.
+We're dispatching a `signIn` action to a `user` reducer that we havent created yet.
 When a user signs in, set the user in Redux, and then route home.

 Now lets add the user slice.
 Super basic slice here.
 ```es6